 Minnesota and Wisconsin

-We are a member of the Federation of Exchange Accommodators and have a Certified Exchange Specialist® on staff reflecting the highest standard in ethics and expertise in the exchange industry.
+Gain 1031 Exchange Co. is managed by Patrick T. Harrigan.
+Patrick is a Certified Exchange Specialist® and a member of the Federation of Exchange Accommodators reflecting the highest standard in knowledge and expertise in the exchange industry.

 About 1031 Exchanges

 What is a 1031 Exchange?

 A 1031 exchange, also known as a tax deferred exchange, like-kind exchange, tax free exchange or Starker exchange, is a way to avoid payment of capital gains tax on the sale of real estate.
 The name "1031 exchange" comes from Section 1031 of the Treasury (Tax) Code which authorizes such exchanges.
 As the name implies, the seller cannot sell the property outright.
 To have a valid exchange, the property being sold must be exchanged for other purchased property through a specific process.
 That is where we come in.

 The process is actually quite simple.
 The exchanger sells a property then uses the funds from that sale to buy a property.
 A few specific rules must be followed during the exchange process.